AdonayTeshome/cc-node/INSTALL.md

 * Mysql or mariadb.
 * Composer (php package manager).
 [Install Composer](https://getcomposer.org/download)
 * A web browser (to use the crude config interface)
-* A client application which supports the credit commons API. eg the [developer client](http://github.com/matslats/cc-client)
+* A client application which supports the credit commons API. eg the [developer client](https://gitlab.com/credit-commons-software-stack/cc-dev-client)

-# Installation procedure
+# Installation procedure for single instance.

   * Download this package from gitlab to your server.
   * Navigate to the current directory and do ``composer install --no-dev``
   * Create 3 virtualhosts in your web server configuration as indicated in the section below.
 The blogic service adds transaction fees and is optional.
 Don't forget to restart your web server.
   * Ensure your web server can write files nodes.ini, error_log, AccountStore/accountstore.ini, AccountStore/store.json
-  * Add the following line to /etc/hosts: ``127.0.0.1 myccnode accounts.myccnode blogic.myccnode`` replacing myccnode for your virtualhost name.
+  * Tell your browser these domains and subdomains are hosted locally and not online.
+Usually this is done by appending to /etc/hosts something like ``127.0.0.1 myccnode accounts.myccnode blogic.myccnode`` replacing myccnode for your virtualhost name.
   * In your browser go to ``http://myccnode/config`` and enter the db credentials.
   * On submission you will be directed to the AccountStore config where you can add to the default three accounts.
   * (optional) If you want business logic, then configure by editing BlogicService/blogic.ini by hand.